-PTIN provides A2P messaging service and has T&M Agreements with Activate to provide technical resources to Activate for developing software aimed at Activate's customers and to perform certain presales roles, on a time and material basis.
+PTIN provides A2P messaging service and had T&M Agreements with Activate and Actxa to provide technical resources to Activate and Actxa for developing software aimed at Activate's and Actxa's customers and to perform certain pre-sales roles, on a time and material basis.
+With effect from October 1, 2022, these T&M Agreements were transferred to ISPL.
+At the same time, PTIN has T&M agreements with ISPL, to provide technical resources to ISPL to support the software products and services business operations of ISPL.